 When to visit the Starbucks Reserve Roastery in Tokyo

-The Starbucks Reserve Roastery Tokyo in Naka-Meguro is always crowded.
+The Starbucks Reserve Roastery Tokyo is always crowded.
 Don’t just arrive and expect to walk straight in to this unique Tokyo experience.

-If you want to avoid the crowds and a long line, it’s best to go first thing in the morning or later in the evening.
-The Starbucks Reserve Roastery’s hours are 7am to 11pm every day.
+If you want to avoid the crowds and a long line, it’s best to go first thing in the morning or late in the evening.
+The Starbucks Reserve Roastery’s hours are from 7am to 10pm every day.
 Go before 9am, or after 6pm for a shorter waiting time for entry.

-It is no problem if you enter the Roastery much later than when your Startbucks Reserve Roastery Booking number on the ticket is called.
-Spend some time in the neighborhood, grab a bite to eat, or more while waiting in line!
+It is also no problem if you enter the Roastery much later than when your Startbucks Reserve Roastery Booking number is called.
+Spend some time in the neighborhood or grab a bite to eat while waiting in line (see below for some ideas).

 Where to pass the time in the Naka-Meguro neighborhood